katelynsung/katelynsung.github.io/projects/Remove-The-Weeds.md

 layout: project
 type: project
 image: img/IMG_1151.jpg
-title: "Volunteering restoration of Native Plants"
+title: "Pull Weeds!"
 date: 2024-09-05
 published: true
 labels:
   - Volunteering
-summary: ""
+summary: "Volunteering Restoration Cleanup"
 ---

 <img class="img/IMG_1152.jpg">

-During the Summer for one month I contributed volunteering with 808 cleanups.
+During the Summer I contributed volunteering with 808 cleanups.
 We'd meet once a week at Pu`uo Kaimuki park and divide into groups.
 Each person would have their own responsibility in restoring the park.
 From stacking cement rocks to create a cleaner wall, remove trash, rocks, or trim trees.
 I usually had the responsibility of weeding out invasive species of weeds.
 That way it would make space for Native plants to prosper.

+I learned alot about the different plant species and now I am able to detect the invasive species and remove them when I can.
+It was interesting to find out that many of the common plants I see were invasive species

+I'm really glad I got to experience being involved in this volunteer restoration.
+I always go to this park when I need some fresh air watching the sunset, or watching the christmas tree light up with my friends and family.
+So it was really nice to give back the not only my neighborhood but the park that I love.

 <hr>

 <pre>